nek023/QBImagePicker/README.md

 #### Specify the media type to be shown

-Use `mediaType` to filter the assets to be shown.
+Use `filterType` to filter the assets to be shown.
-The default value is `QBImagePickerMediaTypeAny`.
+The default value is `QBImagePickerControllerFilterTypeNone`.

+    // Show videos only
-    imagePickerController.mediaType = QBImagePickerMediaTypeVideo;
+    imagePickerController.filterType = QBImagePickerControllerFilterTypeVideos;

 #### Showing information